TanStack/router/docs/api/router/createRouteApiFunction.md

 ---
-id: RouteApiFunction
+id: getRouteApiFunction
-title: RouteApi function
+title: getRouteApi function
 ---

-The `createRouteApi` function provides type-safe version of common hooks like `useParams`, `useLoaderData`, `useRouteContext`, and `useSearch` that are pre-bound to a specific route ID and corresponding registered route types.
+The `getRouteApi` function provides type-safe version of common hooks like `useParams`, `useLoaderData`, `useRouteContext`, and `useSearch` that are pre-bound to a specific route ID and corresponding registered route types.

 ## Options